murolem/wplace-archiver/README.md

 ./wplace_archiver help grabby
 ```

-**Note:** if you getting **Too Many Requests** error, it is expected.
-The script "bruteforces" through these errors and it works anyway (to a degree) due to poor rate limiting implementation on Wplace.

-**Note2:** if you want to go paint while archival in progress, press Ctrl+C to pause the archival and free bandwidth to the server.
+**Note:** if you want to go paint while archival in progress, press Ctrl+C to pause the archival and free bandwidth to the server.
 This should help tiles load.
 Pressing Enter will resume the process.
 Currently works only for this mode, and not in between runs.

 ### Region